seanpmaxwell/React-Ts-Best-Practices/README.md

 export default LoginForm;
 ```

-A few details matter here:
+Details:

-- The component must render inside the router that supplies `useNavigate`.
+- Must render inside the router that supplies `useNavigate`.
-- Submitting the form works through the button or the keyboard.
+- Submission works via button or keyboard.
-- DOM change handlers read `event.currentTarget.value`.
+- DOM handlers read `event.currentTarget.value`.
 - The input value is read before entering a state-updater callback.
-- State updates based on existing state use functional updaters.
+- Updates based on existing state use functional updaters.
 - Both success and failure leave the submitting state.
-- The password is not trimmed or otherwise silently changed.
+- The password is never trimmed or silently changed.
-- The `sx` array preserves support for caller-supplied objects, arrays, and theme functions.
+- The `sx` array preserves caller-supplied objects, arrays, and theme functions.

-Keeping HTTP details out of components is an architectural preference, not a React restriction.
-It gives the UI a smaller API and keeps request handling reusable and independently testable.
+Keeping HTTP out of components is an architectural preference.
+It gives the UI a smaller API and keeps request handling reusable and testable.

-In React 19, form actions and `useActionState` can manage the pending and error states for a submission like this.
-The example uses an explicit `onSubmit` handler so it also works with earlier versions of React and keeps each state transition visible.
+React 19's form actions and `useActionState` can manage pending/error states for this.
+The explicit `onSubmit` works with earlier versions and keeps each transition visible.

 <a id="function-components-form-example"></a>

 #### Example: a form with controlled inputs

-This form keeps the field values in the parent.
-Each input owns only its local display state: whether the user has left the field or tried to submit the form.
+Field values live in the parent.
+Each input owns only its display state: whether the user has left the field or tried to submit.
+Required-field errors are derived, not stored.

-Required-field errors are derived from the values rather than stored as duplicate parent state.

 ```tsx
 // ContactForm.tsx